-'''

-func euclid(a,b: int)

-2.

-if a=0 return b;

-3.

-while b≠0

-if a>b

-4.

-5.

-a := a-b;

-6.

-else

-7.

-b := b-a;

-end if;

-8.

-end while;

-return a;

-10.

-11. end func;

-'''

-Proof (sketch) that an Algorithm is Correct

-'''

-func euclid(a,b: int)
+1. func euclid(a,b: int)

-2.

-if a=0 return b;
+2. if a=0 return b;

-3.

-while b≠0
+3. while b≠0

-if a>b
+4. if a>b

-4.

-5.

-a := a-b;
+5. a := a-b;

-6.

-else
+6. else

-7.

-b := b-a;
+7. b := b-a;

-end if;
+8. end if;

-8.

-end while;
+9. end while;

-return a;
+10. . return a;

-10.

-11. end func;
+11.end func;

-'''

-Properties of Algorithms
+L

+• Definition

+An algorithm is called terminating if it stops after a finite number of steps for every input

+Definition

-- Definition - An algorithm is called terminating if it stops after a finite number of steps for every finite input - We so-far required that the algorithm (specification) is finite; here we require that the time for execution is finite - Definition - An algorithm is called deterministic if it always performs the same series of steps given the same input - We only study terminating and mostly only deterministic algs - Operating systems are "algorithms" that do not terminate - Algs which at some point randomly decide about the next step are not deterministic (nondeterministic)
+An algorithm is called deterministic if it always performs the same series of steps given the same input

+- We only study terminating and mostly deterministic algs - Operating systems are "algorithms" that do not terminate - Algs which at some point randomly decide about the next step are not deterministic
-Algorithms and Runtimes

-- Usually, one seeks efficient (read for now: fast) algorithms - Most interesting algorithms have an input whose size is associated to the runtime - We will analyze the efficiency of an algorithm as a function of the size of its input; this is called its (time-)complexity - Selection-sort has time-complexity "O(n2)" - The real runtime of an algorithm on a real machine depends on many additional factors we gracefully ignore - Clock rate, processor, programming language, representation of primitive data types, available main memory, cache lines, ... - But: Complexity in some sense correlates with runtime - It should correlate well in most cases, but there may be exceptions - Precise definition follows
+- Usually, one seeks efficient (read for now: fast) algorithms - We will analyze the efficiency of an algorithm as a function of the size of its input; this is called its (time-)complexity - Selection-sort has time-complexity "O(n2)" - The real runtime of an algorithm on a real machine depends on many additional factors we gracefully ignore - Clock rate, processor, programming language, representation of primitive data types, available main memory, cache lines, ... - But: Complexity in some sense correlates with runtime - It should correlate well in most cases, but there may be exceptions - Precise definition follows